 In order to avoid frustration, do not start locking down SSH server settings prematurely.
 Make sure that you can establish a connection first.
 Make sure that you and your users can use the SSH features that you want to use.

 To avoid security issues, you can conduct such testing and preliminary setup with a closed firewall.
 Install an SSH client such as Bitvise SSH Client on the same machine where Bitvise SSH Server is installed, and use that client to connect to the SSH server to test the connection.
 After you are satisfied that the features you require work correctly, start securing SSH server settings.
-Once your settings are locked down to provide only the types of access you require, open the SSH port in your firewall and permit outside connections.
+Once your settings are locked down to provide only the types of access you require, configure the SSH Server to accept connections from the internet.